AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

 1. Click **OK** to save.

-1. You can now activate your promotion, so that shoppers will see it on the publish instance.
+1. You can now activate your promotion, so that shoppers see it on the publish instance.

 ## Vouchers {#vouchers}